 Fire will devour before him,

-and all around him a raging storm.
+and around him storms will rage.
 (Ps 50:2f)

 and from of old things not yet done,